 - Back and neck injuries related to heavy lifting

 The amount of compensation you are able to recover will depend on the type and severity of your injuries.
-The more your injury interferes with your ability to work and earn a living, the more benefits you may be entitled to through workers' compensation, and the more damages you can seek in a third-party case.
+The more your injury interferes with your ability to work and earn a living, the more benefits you may be entitled to through workers' compensation, and the more damages you can seek in a negligence lawsuit against the responsible party.

-Even though employers are protected by the workers' compensation system, you can still file a lawsuit against any third parties who were liable for your injuries.
+Even though employers are protected by the workers' compensation system (immunity via the statutory employer rule), you may still be able file a lawsuit against any third-parties who were liable for your injuries.
 "Third-parties" are other people or companies who may be responsible for your accident.
 These parties may include: